 - Common signs of suicide risk include sudden mood or behaviour changes, aggression, irritability, talk of death, self-harm and engaging in risky behaviour.

 - Young people may be less likely to attempt suicide if they are resilient and have positive relationships with parents or other adults and close friends.

 - A young person at risk of suicide should see a qualified mental health professional to get the right treatment and support.

 Suicide is the leading cause of death among young Australians.
-About 350 young people aged 15–24 take their own lives every year – more than die on the roads.
-For every youth suicide, there are 100 to 200 more attempts.
+More than 350 young people aged 18 to 24 take their own lives every year — this is more than the number who die on the roads.
+For every youth suicide completed, there are 100 to 200 more attempts.

-People of all ages, races, genders, incomes and family backgrounds commit suicide.
+People of all ages, races, genders, incomes and family backgrounds die by suicide.
 But young people are especially at risk.

 - previous suicide attempts

 Other things that put young people at risk include: